avi-l/ht-task/README.md

 [![Video Title](https://img.youtube.com/vi/4ijx5KaSOXI/0.jpg)](https://www.youtube.com/watch?v=4ijx5KaSOXI)

+(Click on the above image to watch a demo on youtube)

 This guide provides step-by-step instructions on how to set up and run the web app locally.

 #### == Prerequisites ==